 If you want to try a beer that uses Galaxy Hops, you have many options to choose from!

-- Walkabout Pale Ale from Flat 12 Bierwerks
+- Walkabout Pale Ale is one of the top Galaxy brews on the market and comes to us from Flat 12 Bierwerks

-- Beyond The Pale from Point Brewing Company
+- You should also try Beyond the Pale from the Point Brewing Company

 Common Substitutions For Galaxy Hops